-2025–2026 Update: JFK New Terminal One $1.367 billion Green Bond Series (July 2025 OS), certified by Kestrel Verifiers for sustainability standards.
-Combined with the $2.55 billion Green Bond issued in 2024, $3.917 billion JFK NTO green bonds (2024-2025 OS), supporting the $19 billion JFK redevelopment.
-The $4.3 billion figure represents investor demand/oversubscription for the 2025 series, not cumulative proceeds.
-Investor orders reached $4.3 billion for the $1.367 billion 2025 JFK NTO series (2025 OS), 300% oversubscription.
+2025–2026 Update: JFK New Terminal One $1.367 billion Green Bond Series (July 2024), certified by Kestrel Verifiers as aligned with ICMA Green Bond Principles.
+Combined with the $2.55 billion Green Bond issued in 2024, $3.917 billion JFK NTO green bonds (2024-2025), supporting the $19 billion JFK redevelopment.
+The $4.3 billion figure represents investor demand/oversubscription for the 2024, not cumulative proceeds.
+Investor orders reached $4.3 billion for the $1.367 billion 2025 JFK NTO series (2024), 300% oversubscription.
 JFK NTO 2024-2025 issuances showed 10-20 bps tighter yields vs. comparable issuances coinciding with green designation (EMMA yield data).
-Moody's and other agencies continue to integrate ESG factors into airport credit analysis, with sustainability-linked projects receiving treatment resulting in 5-15 notch rating uplift equivalents in select cases (Moody's 2024 Sector In-Depth) in coverage and capital planning assessments.
+2024 Sector In-Depth notes that in select global infrastructure cases, sustainability-linked projects have received up to a 1-notch uplift."

 A. Introduction